Abdelrahman-Rashad/Motor-Imagery-based-BCI/README.md

 # Motor-Imagery-based-BCI
-A subject-dependent brain-computer interface based on motor imagery mental strategy
+A subject-dependent brain-computer interface based on motor imagery mental strategy.

 ## Data preparation and Preprocessing